 Both are used to produce many different components, and we’ll need to see the specific requirements for each category so you can understand them better.

 Tubular hydroforming has been around for about fifty years and has improved considerably since its modest beginnings.
-Operators used it to transform low alloy stainless steel, aluminum, brass, and other pliable metals.
+Operators used it to transform low alloy stainless steel, aluminium, brass, and other pliable metals.
+In recent years, materials like premium coated tubing have become more common, offering enhanced durability and corrosion resistance, which are crucial in demanding applications.

 , it enlarges a tube against a die cavity by applying internal pressure, which, combined with counter-pressure and axial feeding, creates a force to be reckoned with.
 Tube hydroforming has entered mass production in recent years thanks to technological developments.